What are the Symptoms of Uterine Fibroids?

 Our Fibroid Specialists

 American Fibroid Centers comprises board-certified, affiliated physicians specializing in uterine fibroid treatment.
 Among the nation’s most respected providers of endovascular procedures, such as Uterine Fibroid Embolization (UFE), our team is here to help you find relief for fibroid pain and other symptoms.
-Find your nearest location to meet with a fibroid specialist in NY, NJ, or OH today.
+Find your nearest location to meet with a fibroid specialist in NY or NJ today.

 What Our Patients Are Saying